-A vacation to Las Vegas, Nevada doesn’t have to break the bank if you do some planning ahead of time and use the following tips and tricks.
+A vacation in Las Vegas, Nevada doesn’t have to break the bank if you do some planning ahead of time and use the following tips and tricks.

 Tips for Planning Your Trip to Las Vegas